A-Z of health

 Rabies is a very serious viral infection that targets the brain and nervous system.
 You can catch rabies if you are bitten by an infected animal and haven't been vaccinated.

-Most mammals can carry the rabies virus, but the majority of cases result from a dog bite.
+All mammals can carry the rabies virus, but the following species are more commonly infected:

 What are the symptoms?

 It can take a while for symptoms to develop, but when they do the condition is almost always fatal.

 - tingling and itchiness at the site of infection